-- For serious incidents, i.e., where emergency services called or a service strike, immediately contact via telephone your Regional HSE Advisor and Production Director/Manager - Within 48hrs via online portal (SHE Portal) for minor accidents e.g. where first aid only is given.
+- Immediately via telephone hotline for serious accidents/Incidents, e.g. if emergency services called - Within 48hrs via online portal for minor accidents e.g. where first aid only is given.

 Purpose:

 - To ensure all accidents and incidents are reported - Enable a suitable investigation to be carried out - Learn any lessons and reduce the likelihood of a re-occurrence.